GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

             1. Click on the File Manager icon in the launching dock:
             2. Navigate to the "Home" folder.
             3. Click and drag "apps" folder to the icon representing the USB drive on the left panel.
-The USB drive will look like this, but may have a different name:
 7. Click on the USB drive icon to verify that it has the correct files.
 The contents should look like this
     ```